wagrav/crux/README.md

 ## Setup

+### Pre-requisites

+A valid Azure subscription with storage provisioning enabled.

 In the first step you need to create a k8 cluster if you do not have one already.
 Cluster for Jmeter should run no other services.
 In the seconds step you create a kubernetes service connection to your cluster in your DevOps.